MAPS 4 Project Details

 More than 70 percent of the total funding is dedicated to neighborhood and human needs.

-Like previous MAPS programs, MAPS 4 will be subject to voter approval and have oversight from the City Council and a volunteer Citizen Advisory Board.
+Like previous MAPS programs, this package will have oversight from the City Council and a volunteer Citizen Advisory Board.

 The Council would have final authority on all projects, but delegate primary oversight to the Advisory Board.
 The Mayor and Council appoint Oklahoma City residents to serve on the board and its subcommittees.